AudioLog: LLMs-Powered Long Audio Logging with Hybrid Token-Semantic Contrastive Learning: Proposed method

 \subsection{Overview}

 The processing pipeline of the proposed AudioLog system is illustrated in Fig. \ref{fig:audiolog overview}.
-For training, the audio segments are used for jointly fine-tuning the pre-trained large audio model on ASC and SED.
-For testing, the long test audio is segmented and processed by the fine-tuned large audio model.
-The results from ASC and SED are then organized into a table with columns of "Start", "End", "Scene", and "Event".
+For training, the audio segments are used for fine-tuning the large audio model with hybrid contrastive learning on ASC and SED.
+For testing, the long test audio is segmented and processed by the fine-tuned large audio model to generate text contents of acoustic scenes and events with temporal information.
+The text contents are then organized into a table with columns of "Start", "End", "Scene", and "Event".
 Here, "Start" and "End" denote the respective start and end times (in seconds) for the corresponding scenes and events.
-Finally, the output table is fed into the LLMs, which are prompted to summarize the audio by incorporating temporal information and providing a concise description, referred to as AudioLog.
+Finally, the organized table is fed into the LLMs, which are prompted to summarize the audio by incorporating temporal information and providing a concise description, referred to as AudioLog.